jacopociro/exp_rob_lab/README.md

 >string name

 >string class_id

+### Hyp message
+The message is composed of 4 strings: id, who, where, what, consistent.

+>string id

+>string who

+>string where

+>string what

+>bool consistent

 ### Hypothesis service
 The request has the same format as the Hint message.
 The response is composed of 3 strings (id, who, what, where) and 1 boolean value (consistent).
 This service is called every time i upload one hint and return any complete hint, with a boolean value that checks if it is consistent.